 - Pangong Tso to Leh – Day 4

-Another way around this will be to have your driver will pick you from the airport; take you out for a drive on Srinagar Leh highway and bring you back to Leh by evening.
-On Day 2, you can go to Diskit, to Pangong on Day 3 and return to Leh on 4th day.
+Another way around this will be to have your driver will pick you up from the airport, take you out for a drive on the Srinagar Leh highway and bring you back to Leh by evening.
+On Day 2, you can go to Diskit, to Pangong on Day 3, and return to Leh on the 4th day.

 Below is the third itinerary you can follow if you have the permits and cab arranged in advance.

 - Arrive in Leh and go straight to Diskit in Nubra Valley – Day 1